Multiple Instance Verification: Multi-instance verification (MIV): problem definition and an interpretation of attention scores

-It is also worth noting that, while standard information retrieval tasks, i.e., searching for content relating to a query, can usually be addressed by classic verification methods, MI verification relates to \emph{non-standard}, weakly-supervised ``cross-domain'' retrieval tasks where content is suitably represented as a bag of multiple and ambiguous instances.
-For example, the first two examples above---retrieving a document based on a paragraph, or retrieving a video based on an image---are relevant use cases.
+It is worth noting that standard information retrieval tasks, i.e., searching for content relating to a query, can usually be addressed by classic verification methods, \emph{without} the MIV formulation.
+However, when the ground truth for standard retrieval tasks is unavailable, that is, it \emph{cannot} be easily defined whether a unit of searched content ``matches'' the query, the standard training procedures may be impermissible due to lack of class labels.
+Under those non-standard circumstances, if a label is available for a bag of (unlabeled) units of content---i.e., a label of whether the bag contains a ``match'' while the precise match is unknown---MIV may be applicable.
+For example, the first two examples above---document retrieval based on the writing style of a sample, or searching videos based on a single image of an object---are relevant use cases.
+Hence, in terms of practical applications, MIV and standard retrieval problems apply to \emph{mutually exclusive} scenarios, thus \emph{complementing} each other.
+The appropriate formulation should be adopted according to available data.